Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2019_AnubhavSingh.md

 ## Future Scope of Work

 I believe my work on the WebSocket opens up new avenues for not just the Discussion Forum but also for the rest of Submitty.
-It allows the possiblity of making a lot of existing features use the benefit of real time and to make new features which take benefit of it.
+It allows the possibility of making a lot of existing features use the benefit of real time and to make new features which take benefit of it.
 I would look forward to seeing the following in Submitty in future -

 - Forum Search working as an extended filter, generating results on the same page instead of going to a new page.
 - Push Notifications to users